What is GSTIN? Meaning, Structure, and Importance

 What is GSTIN?

 GSTIN serves as a unique identification number for every GST-registered business in India.
 Introduced as part of the GST rollout in July 2017, GSTIN replaces older identifiers such as the VAT registration number, Service Tax registration number, and others.
-It is mandatory for businesses exceeding a specified turnover threshold or engaging in inter-state supplies to register for GST and obtain a GSTIN.
+Businesses exceeding the prescribed turnover threshold or engaging in interstate trade must obtain a GSTIN to remain compliant.

 Why is GSTIN Important?